 Yes, surgery is the most immediate and effective option for treating cataracts in dogs, and it is likely the primary treatment recommended by your vet, but it is not 100 percent necessary.
 Like we mentioned above, eye drops and oral supplements might do the trick, but that is a big might.

 Most veterinarians and dog ophthalmologists will be able to perform an exam to see if your dog has cataracts.
 Dogs can also live with cataracts, however, over time their vision will become impaired.

 “Is eye vision guaranteed after cataract surgery?”

 Although the results and success rates are high, no, vision is not 100 percent guaranteed after cataract surgery.

-While vet surgeons/veterinary ophthalmologists can extract the cataracts and replace with an artificial lens, most dogs will have improved vision, up 90 to 95 percent, but 5 to 10 percent of dogs will not regain 100 percent vision after cataract surgery.
+While vet surgeons/veterinary ophthalmologists can extract cataracts and replace them with an artificial lens, most dogs will have improved vision, up 90 to 95 percent, but 5 to 10 percent of dogs will not regain 100 percent vision after cataract surgery.

 Eye Surgery: What Should I Expect and What Are the Risks?

 Again, cataract surgery is the most immediate and successful treatment option for cataracts in dogs.
-Upon a retinal testing to prove the dog’s retina is healthy, most vets will recommend cataract surgery for dogs, especially in cases where the disease has progressed and the dog is at risk for blindness.
+Upon retinal testing to prove the dog’s retina is healthy, most vets will recommend cataract surgery for dogs, especially in cases where the disease has progressed and the dog is at risk for blindness.